tomickigrzegorz/autocomplete/README.md

-# Simple autosuggest with async/await method
+# Simple autosuggest/autocomplete with async/await method

 ## Initialization
 Before the first use, clone this repository and install node dependencies: